arun101GitHub/task-tracker/README.md

 # ArunTask
-This project builds app for task tracker to manage tasks with crud operations.
+This project builds app for task tracker to manage tasks with CRUD operations.
+It uses JSON server as mock API (backend server) to handle CRUD requests.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.